 Stop what you’re doing and reset your Grindr filters, we are going to get you laid.
 If you’re not swiping right on HIV positive guys, then you need to read this article.

 Blame the ‘80s or blame the scare tactics of older safe sex campaigns, but too many guys still think that choosing not to sleep with HIV positive people is a good prevention strategy.
 Nowadays, that’s not only outdated thinking, but as a person living with HIV, I’m here to tell you the opposite is true.

 To break it down into simple terms, just remember this: some people in Australia have HIV, and according to the Kirby Institute’s Annual Surveillance Report; 90% of us know we have it, 83% of those people are on treatment, and about 92% of those people have a fully suppressed or ‘undetectable’ viral load.
-Here’s the clincher, when someone’s viral load is ‘undetectable’ and has been for at least six months, there’s no risk of sexual transmission.
+Here’s the clincher, when someone’s viral load is ‘undetectable’, there’s no risk of sexual transmission.